In this article, we will look at 10 winter fitness tips that will help you to stay in shape, regardless of the temperature.

 8. Increased calorie burning

-The lower the temperature, the more calories you will burn.
+A big plus of cold-weather exercise is that lower the temperature, the more calories you will burn.

 During hot weather, we sweat a lot when exercising.
 This gives the impression that we are working hard, but it’s internal heat production that burns calories.